SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 So far we have only used MQTT to send data from the client to the server.
 Now we will send data from the server to the client.

-To achieve this, we first need to subscribe to the responsible topic.
+To achieve this, we must first subscribe to the responsible topic.
 We will do two subscriptions:

 * s/ds : This will subscribe to the static operation templates for the device
 * s/e :  This will subscribe to an error topic that can be used for debugging